-Prerequisites: ENGL 1010/1020 or AOM 2300
+Prerequisites: ENGL 1010

 Communication theory applied to the professions with emphasis on effective writing.
 Practices and mechanics of researching, writing, and editing reports, proposals, procedures/policies, and typical business correspondence will be included.
 Students will be exposed to information technology, ethics in writing, and intercultural communications.